blue-build/modules/modules/dnf/README.md

 If you use a repo that requires adding custom keys (eg. Brave Browser), you can import the keys by declaring the key URLs under `keys:`.
 The magic string acts the same as it does in `repos`.

-Then the module installs the packages declared under `install:` using `dnf install`, it removes the packages declared under `remove:` using `dnf remove`.
+Then the module installs the packages declared under `install:` using `dnf -y install`, it removes the packages declared under `remove:` using `dnf -y remove`.
 If there are packages declared under both `install:` and `remove:` then removal is performed 1st & install 2nd.

 Installing RPM packages directly from a `http(s)` url that points to the RPM file is also supported, you can just put the URLs under `install:` and they'll be installed along with the other packages.
 The magic string `%OS_VERSION%` is substituted with the current VERSION_ID (major Fedora version) like with the `repos:` property.